Photo: Touchstones Nelson, Museum of Art and History

 - the documentation, presentation and publication of information about specific community heritage resources through text panels, signage and other forms of information displays.
 Exclusions would include general marketing and communications.

 - Projects that support collection management such as the arrangement and description, conservation, digitization, research, outreach and accessibility of archival records, artifact collections and published materials.

 - Projects that increase and broaden community participation and/or create new opportunities for heritage tourism.

 Heritage, Museum and Archive Grants are funded by Columbia Basin Trust and administered and managed by Heritage BC.

 Eligible applicants include registered non-profit societies, registered federal charities, public organizations, municipalities, regional districts and Indigenous organizations.
 Religious organizations that own heritage assets may be considered if they can demonstrate an active role in regular, broad based, and inclusive community supported programs or services.
 Financial contributions are not made to individuals, unregistered organizations, or private businesses.

 How to Apply

 This grant intake is now closed.
-Check back for details about the next intake.
+The next intake will be in January 2019.
+Check back for details.